cashflowy/cashflowy-node/readme.md

     * Number (Eg. 1) - Which page to scan from the list with multiple pages of {limit} items

-#### Available actions
+#### Available functions

+* **cf.listObjectsToFetch(options)**
-* listObjectsToFetch(options) - List objects from third party that can be added(fetched) to Cashflowy
+<br /> List objects from third party that can be added(fetched) to Cashflowy. <br /> The output will also tell you if the object from third party is already present in Cashflowy. <br /> `listObjectsToFetch` is a wrapper for `GET /org/:orgID/integrations/:integrationID/{integration_name}/{object}/fetch`.

+* **cf.fetchOneObject(options)**
-* fetchOneObject(options) - Create an object in Cashflowy based on an object from third party
+<br /> Create an object in Cashflowy based on an object's data from third party, and create the integration lookup for the object.
+The resulting object in Cashflowy will have the object's third party data as its data.
+The Cashflowy object will also contain a mapping to the original object in the third party app. <br />
+*Tip: A Cashflowy object can store integration data from multiple third party apps along with a mapping to the original objects in the third party apps.*

+* **cf.linkOneObject(options)**
-* linkOneObject(options) - Link an object from third party data with the corresponding object in Cashflowy
+<br /> Link an object from third party data with the corresponding object in Cashflowy.
+When intending to create objects in Cashflowy, sometimes a third party app object will already be existing in Cashflowy.
+In such a case, `fetchOneObject` will lead to duplication.
+You'll want to use `linkOneObject` instead. <br />
+This will do everything similar to `fetchOneObject` except that instead of creating a new object in Cashflowy, it will link the object's third-party data to an existing object in Cashflowy as integtration lookup data. <br />

-* listObjectsToPush(options) - List objects in Cashflowy that can be pushed to third party
+* **cf.listObjectsToPush(options)** - List objects in Cashflowy that can be pushed to third party

-* pushOneObject(options) - Push one object from Cashflowy to third party
+* **cf.pushOneObject(options)** - Push one object from Cashflowy to third party

-* refreshTPData(options) - Refresh the third party data of an object already in Cashflowy
+* **cf.refreshTPData(options)** - Refresh the third party data of an object already in Cashflowy

-* updateWithTPData(options) - Update Cashflowy data of a Cashflowy object with data from it's third party source.
+* **cf.updateWithTPData(options)** - Update Cashflowy data of a Cashflowy object with data from it's third party source.

 ---